 Completion normally takes 18-24 months.

-The thesis option gives students the time necessary to pursue a deeper programme of research, often involving fieldwork or other primary data collection.
-The student completes four half-courses, rather than six in the course-based programme.
-This is to allow the student time to develop a concentrated programme of research that will result in an original thesis that uses primary data.
+The thesis option gives students the time necessary to pursue a deeper program of research, often involving fieldwork or other primary data collection.
+The student completes five half-courses, rather than six in the course-based program.
+This is to allow the student time to develop a concentrated program of research that will result in an original thesis that uses primary data.
 The thesis will be between 75-100 pages and will be defended before a committee of three examiners.
 Notably, this option provides research experience that better prepares students for doctoral studies or other forms of research-based work.

 The deadline for applications to switch into the thesis-based stream is January 15.
-Please submit the following to the Graduate Office by this date:
+Please submit the following to the Graduate Assistant by this date:

 Successful applicants will be chosen on the basis of:

 Please be aware that, if accepted into the thesis-based stream, the department will do its best to find additional sources of funding such as TA-ships and RA-ships through faculty members' research grants.
-Unfortunately, beyond the standard QGA allowance, DEVS cannot guarantee that such funds will be available.
+Unfortunately, beyond the standard Queen's Graduate Award (QGA) allowance, DEVS cannot guarantee that such funds will be available.